ItsAbhinavM/Automate-The-Boring-Stuff/README.md

 # automate-the-boring-stuff

-Here we will solve the exercise questions from chapter 1 to 11
+Completed the practice questions till chapter 10 and attempted the practice projects  till chapter 9.